What is a special purpose acquisition company (SPAC)?

 - You’ll ‘sell’ (go short) if you think the market cap will be lower than the price shown

-Trade or invest in the secondary market
+Trade in the secondary market

 The secondary market is where the majority of share trading takes place, and it’s where both traders and investors get the opportunity to take a position on a company’s shares after its IPO.